gcpearse/agriculture-back-end/README.md

 ### Environment variables

-Create the following `.env` files in the root directory.
+Create the following `.env` files in the root directory:

 `.env.test`\
 `.env.development`